UCLA vs. USC NCAA Football Odds, Plays and Insights | November 20, 2021

 UCLA Stats and Trends

-- UCLA has six wins against the spread in 10 games this season.

-- The Bruins are 4-2 ATS when favored by 3 points or more this season.
+- The Bruins have been favored by 3 points or more six times this season and are 4-2 ATS in those matchups.

-- UCLA's games this year have hit the over on five of 10 set point totals (50%).

-- UCLA is 5-2 against the spread and 5-2 overall in games when it scores more than 28.9 points.
+- UCLA is 5-2 against the spread and 5-2 overall this season when the team scores more than 28.9 points.

-- UCLA is 5-2 against the spread and 5-2 overall when the team totals over 396.6 yards.
+- In games that UCLA picks up over 396.6 yards, the team is 5-2 against the spread and 5-2 overall.

-- The Bruins have 10 giveaways this season, while the Trojans have 15 takeaways .
+- The Bruins have turned the ball over 10 times this season, five fewer than the Trojans have forced (15).

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.